dereksonderegger/444/docs/04_Intro_to_Data_Wrangling.md

         data(ChickWeight)
         ```
     b.
 Look at the help files for the description of the columns.
     c) Remove all the observations except for observations from day 10 or day 20.
 The tough part in this instruction is disguishing between "and" and "or".
 Obviously there are no observations that occur from both day 10 AND day 20.
-Either google 'R logical operators'
+Google 'R logical operators' to get an introducton to those.
     d) Calculate the mean and standard deviation of the chick weights for each diet group on days 10 and 20.

 2. The OpenIntro textbook on statistics includes a data set on body dimensions.